Preventive Dentistry

 A dental cleaning is a professional cleaning you receive from a dentist or dental hygienist.
 Cleanings should be performed every six months to prevent excessive plaque buildup.
 In between regular visits to the dentist, there are simple steps that each of us can take to greatly decrease the risk of developing tooth decay, gum disease and other dental problems.

 Dental sealants are a great preventive option for both children who are still learning how to brush and floss correctly and adults who struggle with teeth that are oversensitive to tooth decay.
+Our doctors paint these sealants directly over the deep chewing grooves of back teeth, creating a barrier that keeps food out and reduces the risk of cavities.
+The application process is quick and comfortable, and sealants can last for several years with good oral hygiene at home and regular check-ups.

 Fluoride is the most effective agent available to help prevent tooth decay.
 It is a mineral that is naturally present in varying amounts in almost all foods and water supplies.
 The benefits of fluoride have been well known for over 50 years and are supported by many health and professional organizations.